wlao-cyber/copy_base_files_and_folder/README.md

 Both local and long network paths should work.

 The program harnesses Windows' built-in Robocopy tool to perform the copying.
-The following Robocoopy settings were applied to retain all data, attributes, and time stamps:
+The following Robocopy settings were applied to retain all data, attributes, and time stamps:
 /COPY:DAT

 ## Authors